 When the mortgage term ends: Usually a maximum age of 70 to 85

 This means that even if you are below the maximum age for a mortgage, its term could be limited by how old you are.

-For example, if you are 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than ten years.
+If you are 60 and want a mortgage that must be paid off before you reach 70, its term could be no more than 10 years.